ficusyou/titan-solr-cloud-test/README.md

 Based on the mode you wish to execute, read the instructions under the following subheadings.
 In either case, the repo has been configured to use the Solr schemas needed to support the integration tests.

-Set Up HTTP Solr Server
+Option 1: Set Up HTTP Solr Server
 -----------------------
 Running HTTP Solr Server is the most straightforward option and is a good choice for development.
 Since the APIs between HTTP Solr Server and Solr Cloud are the same, your code should work the same.
 To set up the HTTP Solr Server:
 1. Make sure you've cloned the git repo and changed directories into the solr-4.4.0 example folder and list the directory.